-I was glad to read that Louise Bogan remark that her poem, ‘Women”, was written when she was in her twenties and revealed what, she infers, are a not-unusual bitterness of an intelligent young women feeling frustrated, restricted, defined and contained by her gender.
+I was glad to read that Louise Bogan remark that her poem, ‘Women”, was written when she was in her twenties and revealed what, she infers, is a not-unusual bitterness of intelligent young women feeling frustrated, restricted, defined and contained by her gender.
 Reading the poem, and listening to the audio kindly provided, it was a relief knowing in advance that her views of her own sex “had improved”.
 What Bogan provides is a sure and slashing blade of metaphor against women in general, for their willingness to participate in their own oppression.

 “Women have no wilderness in them, They are provident instead, Content in the tight hot cell of their hearts To eat dusty bread. … ”

 They are, rather, provident, little else but skeletal abstractions of consciousness unto which the ideas of others, by implication the doings of men of industry, political where with all and sexual domination, are grafted upon, seeded upon, constantly turned over as the musings and distractions of Masters change at the slightest whim.
-Bogan’s judgement is severe and short sighted as to the extent women allow men to define, contain and direct their lives, but this is an account of someone who, though perhaps too close to the contentiously emotional heart of the issue has, ironically, learned her lesson from the Master Hemingway, delivering with relish a superbly honed rhetoric that condemns a self-induced stultification of her gender.
-Rather than take the plough and make use of the field for their own desires and pursuits, she finds her sisters
+Bogan’s judgement is severe and short-sighted as to the extent women allow men to define, contain and direct their lives, but this is an account of someone who, though perhaps too close to the contentiously emotional heart of the issue has, ironically, learned her lesson from Master Hemingway, delivering with relish a superbly honed rhetoric that condemns a self-induced stultification of her gender.
+Rather than take the plow and make use of the field for their own desires and pursuits, she finds her sisters

 “They wait, when they should turn to journeys, They stiffen, when they should bend.
 They use against themselves that benevolence To which no man is friend.

 They cannot think of so many crops to a field Or of clean wood cleft by an axe.
 Their love is an eager meaningless…”